sslab-gatech/DIE/README.md

 # DIE

-Repository for "DIE: Fuzzing JavaScript Engines with Aspect-preserving Mutation" (in S&P'20).
+Repository for "Fuzzing JavaScript Engines with Aspect-preserving Mutation" (in S&P'20).
 You can check the [paper](https://gts3.org/assets/papers/2020/park:die.pdf) for technical details.

 ## Environment